Supply Chain Profitability –Contingency Planning

 A contingency plan requires performing a wide range of activities prior to any disaster to properly prepare for the potential disruption in business.
 Possible scenarios must be identified, economic feasibility must be considered, and support at the highest levels of the organization must be obtained for any plan to be effective.
 The following is a list of steps required to create and execute a significant disaster recovery plan.

 2. This is followed by the development of a detailed disaster classification matrix.
-For each element in the matrix it is necessary to determine a disaster recovery action plan and deployment methodology for catastrophic occurrences to include at a minimum:
+For each element in the matrix it is necessary to determine a disaster recovery action plan and deployment methodology for catastrophic occurrences to include.

 A contingency plan can then be developed to include all detailed procedures to be used during and after a disaster, including backup alternatives that have been determined in previous steps.
 Specific responsibilities for key personnel must be spelled out, and procedures for maintaining and updating the plan as systems or processes in the organization change must also be made clear.
-A new contingency-based organization chart may be created, which would include the team members, reporting structures, and departmental functions for each of the key personnel in the organization.
-Key personnel should be trained in the plan and a practice drill should be done to ensure that the staff is ready to perform should a disaster occur.
+A new contingency-based organization chart may be created.
+Key personnel should be trained in the plan.
 This structure may look quite different than the current organizational chart.
 A critical path chart should be in place to continually manage and update requirements for a successful recovery.

 The contingency plan provides an understanding of the current and future needs, with concentrated focus on high profit margin items and their implications on infrastructure, storage, throughput capacity, and processes.
 This plan should be no longer than 15-20 pages, or else it will never be read or used.
 Key personnel should have a copy of this document at home, along with their assignments, current inventories, and all key phone numbers and other contact information.